Ottoman–Wahhabi war: First Campaign (1811–1813)

-In 1811, the Ottomans landed in Yanbu and took over the city after a bloodless confrontation in the Battle of Yanbu where all of Al-Saud's forces surrendered.
-The Ottoman troops then moved south to attempt a recapture of Medina, however the Ottomans were decisively defeated at the Battle of Al-Safra in 1812.
-5,000 Ottoman troops were killed by the Wahhabis who successfully defended the area.
+In 1811, Muhammad Ali's Ottoman troops landed in Yanbu under the command of his son Tusun Pasha.
+They captured the city of Yanbu in a bloodless confrontation where all of Al-Saud's forces surrendered.
+The Ottoman troops then moved south to attempt to recapture the city of Medina.
+However, the Ottomans were decisively defeated at the Battle of Al-Safra in 1812 during their initial attempt to reach the city.
+5,000 Ottoman troops were killed by the Wahhabis who successfully repelled them from the area.
 The Ottomans were forced to retreat back to Yanbu.
-Muhammad Ali Pasha sent 20,000 troops to help Tusun Pasha recapture Medina.
-The Ottomans successfully captured the city after the Battle of Medina in November 1812.
-The combined force captured from Al-Saud's forces the city of Jeddah, In January 1813, Ottoman troops captured Mecca.
+Muhammad Ali Pasha then sent an additional 20,000 troops to help recapture Medina.
+The Ottoman forces successfully reached the city in their second attempt and won Battle of Medina in late 1812.
+A small Ottoman contingent then recaptured the city of Jeddah without a fight a month later.
+A week after that, in January 1813, Ottoman troops also captured Mecca without a fight.
+Both cities had been ruled by the Ottomans for centuries and preferred their rule to the Wahhabis.
+At the end of the first campaign, the five major cities of Western Arabia (Hejaz) had returned to Ottoman rule.
+However, Wahhabi power remained intact to the east.

-In 1815, one of the main rebels, Bakhroush bin Alass of Zahran tribe, was killed and beheaded by Muhammad Ali forces in Al Qunfudhah.
+Second Campaign (1813–1816)

+To signal reestablished authority and inspire confidence, Muhammad Ali Pasha decided to visit the area in person in 1813.
+He arrived in September 1813 in Jeddah with 2,000 infantry, 2,000 cavalry, and 8,000 camels.
+The camels carried a large amount of supplies and ammunition for the Ottoman army.
+He set about recapturing the remaining areas of Western Arabia.
+His troops marched east and were successful in many tribal areas.
+However, these minor fights tired the troops and they were initially unable to regain control of Turubah in 1813 when they attempted a siege of the city.
+In early 1814, a force led by Abidin Bey not only failed to recapture Al-Bahah, but was put under siege at the city of Taif when it retreated.
+The Ottomans were able to break the Siege of Taif, but were then only able to recapture and hold the city of Al Qunfudhah for around a month.
+In 1815, one of the main rebels, Bakhroush bin Alass of Zahran tribe, was killed and beheaded by Muhammad Ali's forces in Al Qunfudhah.
 In the spring of 1815, Ottoman forces inflicted large-scale defeat upon the Saudis, forcing them to conclude a peace treaty.
 Under the terms of treaty, the Wahhabis had to give up Hijaz.
-Abdullah ibn Saud was forced to acknowledge himself as the vassal of the Ottoman Empire and obey the Turkish Sultan unquestionably.
+Abdullah ibn Saud was forced to acknowledge himself as the vassal of the Ottoman Empire and obey its Sultan unquestionably.
 However, neither Muhammad Ali nor the Ottoman Sultan had confirmed the treaty.